Dr Sam Jacoby (Course Director)

 He recently authored Drawing Architecture and the Urban (Wiley, 2016) and guest-edited the special journal issues ‘Type versus Typology’ for The Journal of Architecture (2015) and ‘New Design Research in Architecture and Urban Design’ for Urban Flux (2015).
 He also co-edited the book Typological Formations: Renewable Building Types and the City (AA Publications, 2007) and a special journal issue ‘Typological Urbanism: Projective Cities’ for Architectural Design (2011), both with Christopher Lee.

 Platon is an architect, researcher and teacher.
-He is also currently a Visiting Lecturer at the School of Architecture/RCA and an adjunct professor at Syracuse University, London Program.
-Prior to this, he taught at the Berlage Institute/Rotterdam, the MArch Urban Design/Bartlett-UCL and the University of Cyprus.
+He is currently a Diploma Unit Master at the AA and a Visiting Lecturer at the School of Architecture/Royal College of Art.
+Prior to this, he taught at the Berlage Institute/Rotterdam, the MArch Urban Design/Bartlett-UCL, Faculty of Architecture/University of Westminster, Syracuse University and the University of Cyprus.

 Platon studied architecture in Thessaloniki, Greece (AUTh) and holds an MSc in Advanced Architectural Design from Columbia University and a PhD from TU Delft.
 His thesis Beyond the Informal City: Athens and the Possibility of an Urban Common investigated the recent history of planning in Athens and the link between conflict, urban management and architectural form.
 He has written and lectured extensively about Greek urbanisation and the politics of urban development.
-His published work includes ‘Domestic, Production and Debt: For a Theory of the Informal’ in T. Stoppani et al (eds) This Thing Called Theory (London, 2016), ‘Mechanism of Suspension: Infrastructure and Legislation for Free Camping’ in Y. Aesopos Tourism Landscapes: Remaking Greece (Domes Editions, 2015) with T. Issaias and A. Vougia; ‘On Conflict, Generic and the Informal: The Greek Case’, in Very, Vary Veri, Harvard GSD, 2 (2015); ‘The Absence of Plan as a Project: Notes on the Planning development of Modern Athens, 1830-2010’. in P.V.
+His published work includes ‘From the Flat to the City: The construction of Modern Greek Subjectivity’ Joelho, issue 8 (2017), ‘Domestic, Production and Debt: For a Theory of the Informal’ in T. Stoppani et al (eds) This Thing Called Theory (London, 2016), ‘Mechanism of Suspension: Infrastructure and Legislation for Free Camping’ in Y. Aesopos Tourism Landscapes: Remaking Greece (Domes Editions, 2015) with T. Issaias and A. Vougia; ‘On Conflict, Generic and the Informal: The Greek Case’, in Very, Vary Veri, Harvard GSD, 2 (2015); ‘The Absence of Plan as a Project: Notes on the Planning development of Modern Athens, 1830-2010’. in P.V.
 Aureli (ed.)
 The City as a Project (Ruby Press, 2013); ‘From Dom-ino to Polykatoikia’, DOMUS, issue 962, October (2012) with P.V.
 Aureli and M.S.
 Giudici; and ‘Labour, City, Architecture: Athens as a case study’ in P. Dragonas, A. Skiada, Made In Athens (YPEKA, 2012) with P.V.
 Aureli and M.S.
 Giudici.

 Dr Mark Campbell (Studio Master)